multifacet/ZRay/readme.md

 ## Quick start

-Mark a region, then build it through the four-step pipeline:
+Mark a region of interest (ROI), then build it through the four-step pipeline:

 ```c
 // kernel.cc